Hyperbolic Large Language Models: Introduction

-In the NLP domain, language data typically exhibits a Zipfian distribution, as described by Zipf’s law~\cite{piantadosi2014zipf}, which reflects its hierarchical structure and motivates the use of hyperbolic geometry for representation.
-Petrovski~\cite{petrovski2024hyperbolic} was the first to demonstrate that embedding sentences via simple Möbius averaging in the Poincar\'e disk outperforms Euclidean averaging on standard textual-entailment benchmarks, showing that negative curvature can benefit natural-language inference even with shallow RNN encoders.
+For natural language data, the word frequency typically follows a Zipfian distribution, as described by Zipf’s law~\cite{piantadosi2014zipf}, which reflects its hierarchical structure and motivates the use of hyperbolic geometry for representation.
+Petrovski~\cite{petrovski2024hyperbolic} demonstrated that embedding sentences in the Poincar\'e disk using Möbius averaging outperforms Euclidean averaging on textual-entailment benchmarks, showing that negative curvature can benefit natural-language inference.
 To capture useful word-level hierarchies for a variety of NLP tasks, hyperbolic geometry (i.e., Poincar\'e ball model) has been used to enhance conventional word embedding methods (e.g., word2vec and GloVe)~\cite{nickel2017poincare,tifrea2019poincar}.
-In particular, hyperbolic word embeddings have demonstrated superior performance compared to their Euclidean counterparts in lexical entailment prediction, achieving greater efficiency and improved generalization performance.
-Furthermore, hyperbolic word embeddings have demonstrated exceptional performance in word similarity, analogy, and hypernymy detection by using Gaussian mappings~\cite{tifrea2019poincar} in the Riemannian manifold.
-To extend hyperbolic embedding approaches to ``deep'' sequence models such as recurrent neural networks (RNNs), \cite{ganea2018HNNs} first proposed generalizing vanilla RNNs and gated recurrent units (GRUs) to hyperbolic spaces, where the authors leveraged the theory of gyrovector spaces to reformulate Euclidean softmax regression, feedforward layers, RNNs, and GRUs, enabling them to operate on the Poincar\'e ball.
-The results demonstrate significant improvements in the performance of natural language inference (e.g., textual entailment) and noisy-prefix recognition.
+In particular, hyperbolic word embeddings outperform their Euclidean counterparts in lexical entailment prediction, offering higher efficiency and better generalization.
+They also achieve exceptional performance in word similarity, analogy, and hypernymy detection using Gaussian mappings on the Riemannian manifold~\cite{tifrea2019poincar}.
+Several architectures extend RNNs and GRUs into hyperbolic space via gyrovector operations or Lorentz transformations, enabling end-to-end training without returning to tangent space~\cite{ganea2018HNNs, chen2021fully}.
+The results demonstrate significant improvements in the performance of natural language inference and noisy-prefix recognition.
 Fully hyperbolic neural networks~\cite{chen2021fully} for NLP tasks represent a significant advancement by operating entirely within hyperbolic space using Lorentz transformations, overcoming the limitations of previous hybrid approaches that relied on tangent space operations.